 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Belen, the Belen West neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Owner-occupied real estate dominates the Belen West neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.8% of neighborhoods in America.
+Real estate in the Belen West neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.9% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Belen West neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 Also, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 100.0%.
 This is a higher percent living alone than we found in 100.0% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
+Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
+NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
 More residents of the Belen West neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 The neighbors in the Belen West neighborhood in Belen are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Belen West neighborhood, 100.0% of the working population is employed in clerical, assistant, and tech support occupations.
+In the Belen West neighborhood, 100.0% of the working population is employed in executive, management, and professional occupations.

-In the Belen West neighborhood in Belen, NM, residents most commonly identify their ethnicity or ancestry as Spanish (0.0%).
+In the Belen West neighborhood in Belen, NM, residents most commonly identify their ethnicity or ancestry as German (100.0%).
+There are also a number of people of Italian ancestry (100.0%).

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Belen West neighborhood spend between 30 and 45 minutes commuting one-way to work (100.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in Belen West neighborhood spend between 15 and 30 minutes commuting one-way to work (100.0% of working residents), which is shorter than the time spent commuting to work for most Americans.